ColumbusStateWorkforceInnovation/Java-IV-course-outline/README.md

 * Reading:
     * _Spring Web Essentials_ chapter 13.
+* Lecture:
+    * Write unit tests that verify unauthenticated requests are prohibited.
+    * Add dependencies to our POM file for [Spring Security](https://spring.io/projects/spring-security), Spring security testing, and [Okta Spring Boot Starter](https://github.com/okta/okta-spring-boot).
+    * Configure our application to use Okta OAuth2.
+    * Test our changes with Postman.
+    * Update our existing unit tests to authenticate with [JSON Web Tokens (JWT)](https://tools.ietf.org/html/rfc7523).
+    * Test the secure version of our web application against the secure Spring application.
+    * Test our application using Postman
 * Activities and assignments:
     * __LAB 6:__ [Securing our Application](./lab-6/README.md) &mdash; Due at the start of week 8.